essenius/FitNesseFitSharpSupportFunctions/README.md

 # Introduction
 This repo contains support functions such as Echo, Times Series, Dictionary Library objects, including demos.
+For more details see the [Wiki](wiki).

 # Installation
 The steps to install are very similar to that of installing the [FibonacciDemo](../../../FitNesseFitSharpFibonacciDemo).